-Target: 55% reduction in scope 3 emissions per GBP value add by 2030 from our 2022 baseline Net zero target: by 2050 at the latest
+Target: 55% reduction in Scope 3 emissions per $\pounds$ value add by 2030 from our 2022 baseline Target: net-zero by 2050 at the latest

 To calculate scope 3 emissions, we select the categories of emissions reporting which are material and relevant to our business by conducting a screening assessment.
 The screening assessment outcomes for each category are detailed in Appendix B, and this is updated on an annual basis.